one-click-desktop/virtualization-server/README.md

 dotnet build VirtualizationServer.sln
 ```
 But forked IDNT library should build for older frameworks and can be problematic to build.

+## Creating Vagrant Box compatible with OneClickDesktop

+To run virtualization Server some Vagrant Box name should be passed.
+With system is supplied arch based libvirt box [smogork/archlinux-rdp](https://app.vagrantup.com/smogork/boxes/archlinux-rdp).
+It can be used as a template machine to make custom modifications.

+If you want to create custom box from scratch please read [basic requirements](https://www.vagrantup.com/docs/boxes/base) from hashicorp.
+In addition OneClickDesktop requires from box to:
+1. Have some desktop manager (XFCE is used in template box).
+2. Have RDP server ([xrdp](http://xrdp.org/) is used in template box)
+3. Get address from DHCP to every new connected network interface.
+4. Run `qemu-guest-agent` on virtual machine startup.

+To build vagrant box for libvirt provider please read `vagrant-libvirt` box creation [documentation](https://github.com/vagrant-libvirt/vagrant-libvirt#create-box).

 ## Passing PCI devices to system